bundickm/Auto_Applier/README.md

 - Add a check for if the job has already been applied to
 - Add an update to the already applied list after a successful application
 - Add a function to track jobs not applied to
+- Add folders in project for organization, update pathing in code to reflect change
 - Create a config file so all of the various details that the user can change are in one location
 - Add additional appliers for greenhouse, myworkday, and taleo (greenhouse and lever cover about 40% of jobs, myworkday and taleo brings the number past 50%)
 - Update GD Scraper to scrape multiple position titles